A brief history

 The original building consisted of two silos connected to a brick building (later demolished) on the southern side.
 It is now made up of three silos, the third added in 1957.
 All three silos take the same form, but the mouth of the eastern silo is about 1.5 meters higher than the others.
 The wood-chip container has been unused since the closure of the plant in 1985.

 In his design for the Silo, Aalto managed to achieve a powerful, cathedral-like arrangement of architecture and engineering, introducing functionalist details in the modernist approach he was beginning to experiment with.
-The architecture is characterised by self-supporting surfaces in ferro-concrete: the loadbearing walls (the ‘slabs’ or ‘ribs’) actively engage with the thin, eggshell roof to form a highly efficient structure.
+The architecture is characterised by self-supporting surfaces in ferro-concrete: the loadbearing walls (the ‘slabs’ and ‘ribs’) actively engage with the thin, eggshell roof to form a highly efficient structure.

 The lower walls have a brick infill between the frames.
 There are window openings on both the north and south sides at the top of the silo in the former belt conveyor space; these were originally glass brick.
 The hopper structures of the silos are made of reinforced concrete with ‘mouths’ of steel.
 The floor of the silo building is concrete.